yayahjb/neartree/trunk/NearTree/README_NearTree.txt

    If these settings need to be changed, edit Makefile.
 On some systems, e.g.
    Mac OS X, the default libtool is not appropriate.
 In that case you should install a recent version of libtool.
 The CVector kit has been tested with libtool versions 1.3.5 and 1.5.4.
+For MINGW, libtool version 2.2.6 and gcc version 4 are needed to work with shared libraries (DLLs).
 If the system libtool is not to be used, define the variable LIBTOOL to be the path to the libtool executable, e.g. in bash

    export LIBTOOL=$HOME/bin/libtool